core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed 'Counter Signature Key Parameters' from the Common Context.

+* New parameters in the Common Context covering the DH secret derivation.

 * New counter signature header parameter from draft-ietf-cose-countersign.

 * Stronger policies non non-recycling of Sender IDs and Gid.